 35 Surprising Facts About The Office

-In 2005, a group of Americans were tasked with adapting Ricky Gervais and Stephen Merchant's beloved British series The Office.
-They rose to the high expectations and managed to create a successful comedy that ran for nine seasons.
+In 2005, a group of Americans tasked themselves with adapting Ricky Gervais and Stephen Merchant's beloved British series The Office for U.S. audiences.
+They rose to the high expectations and managed to create a super-successful comedy that debuted on March 24, 2005, ran for nine seasons, and is still being binge-watched today.

 Here are 35 things you might not have known about the workplace sitcom.